Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

   Note that:

   - The resources' properties (e.g. <code>naam</code>) are passed in the properties object.
 Depending on the implemented filter capabilities the properties object may contain all or a selection of the resources' properties.
-  - The OGC API Fearures specifications provides the possibility to add an array of links to a feature and feature collection, which may contain a self link and in case of a feature collection may contain navigation links.
+  - The OGC API Fearures specification provides the possibility to add an array of links to a feature and feature collection, which may contain a self link and in case of a feature collection may contain navigation links.
   </p>
   <h4 class="rulelab">How to test</h4>
   <p>